CNN to host two GOP presidential primary debates in 2024 - KESQ

 National and state polling shows that former President Donald Trump holds a commanding lead in the race for the Republican presidential nomination.
 But a handful of Republican candidates are battling to be the alternative to Trump.

-The Republican National Committee is expected to announce this week it will release candidates from its requirement that prevents them from participating in non-RNC-sanctioned debates.
+The Republican National Committee said Friday that candidates are free to participate in any forum or debate of their choosing during January, freeing them from a previous requirement that prevented them from participating in non-RNC-sanctioned debates.

+“We have held four successful debates across the country with the most conservative partners in the history of a Republican primary.
+We have no RNC debates scheduled in January and any debates currently scheduled are not affiliated with the RNC,” the RNC’s Committee on Presidential Debates said in a statement.
+“It is now time for Republican primary voters to decide who will be our next President and candidates are free to use any forum or format to communicate to voters as they see fit.”

+ABC News and WMUR-TV will also hold a Republican presidential primary debate in Manchester, New Hampshire, days after the Iowa caucuses.
+The debate, in coordination with the New Hampshire Republican State Committee, will be held at Saint Anselm College on January 18.

 To receive an invitation for the January 10, 2024, CNN Republican Presidential Primary Debate, a candidate must: